-Check item Description Number check on Port No. tab Checks whether the range of automatically assigned communication port numbers managed by the OS does not overlap with that used by EXPRESSCLUSTER.
-Number check on Port No.(Log) tab Checks whether the range of automatically assigned communication port numbers managed by the OS does not overlap with that used by EXPRESSCLUSTER.
+Check item Description Port No. tab: port number check Checks whether the range of automatically assigned communication port numbers managed by the OS does not overlap with that used by EXPRESSCLUSTER.
+Port No.(Log) tab: port number check Checks whether the range of automatically assigned communication port numbers managed by the OS does not overlap with that used by EXPRESSCLUSTER.